 Trucking accident cases can involve many factors, and multiple parties can be responsible.
-Powerful trucking and haulage organizations may place profit over safety for their drivers and all other motorists who share the road with these goliaths.
-Unreasonable delivery schedules putting pressure on truck drivers to violate trucking and road safety regulations can increase the risk of a wreck.
+Powerful trucking and haulage organizations may place profit over safety for their drivers and all other motorists who share the road with them.
+Unreasonable delivery schedules can increase the risk of a wreck.
+This is because they pressure truck drivers to violate trucking and road safety regulations.

-If you or a loved one was injured in an accident involving an 18-wheeler rig and you believe negligence to be the cause, you might be able to take legal action and recover compensation for your injuries and other related losses.
-Contact the Law Offices of Anidjar & Levine at 1-800-747-3733 to discuss your legal options in a free case review.
+If you or a loved one was injured in an accident involving an 18-wheeler rig, you might be able to take legal action.
+A Miami truck accident lawyer with the Law Offices of Anidjar & Levine could help you recover compensation for your injuries and other related losses.

 Your Rights and Recovering Compensation

 The law in Florida provides you with rights as a victim of a large rig accident.
-A Miami 18-wheeler lawyer who has a focus on truck accident compensation may be able to help you navigate the complex legal system and protect your rights throughout the claims process.
+Our Miami lawyer, who focuses on 18-wheeler accident compensation, may be able to help you.
+Our team can navigate the complex legal system and protect your rights throughout the claims process.

 The first step is making your health a priority.
-Seeking proper medical treatment straight away for your injuries is essential to return to health and avoid any worsening of symptoms.
-Having your treatment and injuries correctly documented may help strengthen your claim if you wish to take legal action later.
+Seeking proper medical treatment straight away for your injuries is essential.
+Doing so can help with your return to health and allow you to avoid any worsened symptoms.
+Having your treatment and injuries correctly documented may help strengthen your claim.

-Insurance companies will meticulously review your medical records when they assess your claim and settlement offer and may seek ways to reduce the compensation they pay.
+Insurance companies will meticulously review your medical records when they assess your claim and settlement offer.
+They may seek ways to reduce the compensation they pay.

-Your chosen legal representation will know all of the strategies insurers use to deny payments or offer low settlements, such as blaming you for the accident or contesting the severity of your injuries.
-It may be beneficial to allow your lawyer to manage all communications about the accident with insurance companies to level the playing field and ensure your rights are protected.
+Your chosen legal representation will know all of the strategies insurers use to deny payments or offer low settlements.
+These can include blaming you for the accident or contesting the severity of your injuries.
+Allowing your lawyer to manage all communications about the accident may be beneficial.
+Your Miami personal injury lawyer can level the playing field and protect your rights.

 Litigation Involves Complex Areas of the Law